To do this, I created a site that was highly visual, yet minimal, consistent with her brand.

 The highly visual site presents Julia's work in a clean and minimal way, which allows the beauty of her work to be the feature.

-Julia has a lot of praise for her work.
+Julia receives a lot of praise for her work.

 I wanted to find a way that highlighted this praise without overburdening the reader with information.
 Adding visuals and clean spacing organizes the information in a way that is pleasing and easy to read.